 If we connect with someone at an early stage of our life and then begin to experience changes in values and ideals, it is very possible that our partner may not be able to make the same changes.
 This creates problems for both.

-We would do best to begin a process of self-knowledge and determine what we really want out of life.
+We would do our best to begin a process of self-knowledge and determine what we really want out of life.
 We need to clarify our values, needs, and preferred lifestyle.
 Having done so, we will then attract a partner with whom we can share whatever is important to us.

 From the spiritual level, we are already in union with every being on this earth.
-When we choose one particular love partner, it is because we hope to supplement and support each other in our physical, mental, emotional, material and spiritual needs.
+When we choose one particular love partner, it is because we hope to supplement and support each other in our physical, mental, emotional, material, and spiritual needs.
 Although the other cannot give us what we do not have, he or she can work together with us toward finding mutual self-fulfillment.